jshen28/daily_notes/linux/network/arp/proxy_arp.md

 * fip port is created here `neutron.agent.l3.dvr_fip_ns.FipNamespace#_create_gateway_port`, `dvr_fip_ns.py` implements specific fip namespace.
 * router updated notification is received & responsed `neutron.agent.l3.agent.L3NATAgent#_process_router_update`.
 * process router with `neutron.agent.l3.agent.L3NATAgent#_process_router_if_compatible` if it does not exist or `self.router_info` is not intialized
+* For south-north traffic, traffic originated from VM will first be sent to **local router**, and then go all the way to **snat namespace**; the reply packet will first hit **snat**, then dvr router on **network node**, and finally return to VM.
+So basically packet will go throught different path which could be easily verified by `tcpdump`.

+### RANDOM RANTS

+* My question is why `fip` namespace is necessary?
+Isn't better to still associate floating ip inside each router?